Indirect tax snapshot

 - it takes place in St. Maarten

-- it is made by an “entrepreneur”.
-The term entrepreneur includes any organization of labor and capital that partakes in the course of trade.
+- it is made by an 'entrepreneur'.
+The term entrepreneur includes any organisation of labor and capital that partakes in the course of trade.
 In addition, it includes any person who exploits an asset for the purpose of (structurally) obtaining proceeds therefrom.

 - it is made in the course or furtherance of any business carried on by that person or entity.

 There is a standard rate of 5%.
 Some goods and services are exempted from the tax.